alejandrohdez00/art-evolution/README.md

 The `--concepts` argument specifies the set of concepts for which you want to discover novel combinations.
 These concepts are the original concepts and will be always used in the images.

+*Note: Currently, DALL-E 3 is used to generate the images.
+We have seen that sometimes it generates bad images when the prompt is complex.
+We will add the new GPT-4o image generation as soon as it is available.*